mildred/force-bind-seccomp/README.md

 Known bugs
 ----------

-- parent process always exits with status 0 in seccomp-only mode
+- parent process always exits with status 0 in seccomp-only mode (seccomp daemon should pass exit status to parent process)
 - if the process close a systemd activated socket and opens a new socket on the same file descriptor number that is not catched by force-bind, then the subsequent listen() calls will be skipped
 - security issue: race condition when replacing the network address causing a malicious program to bind an otherwise forbidden address.
+Can be solved with pidfd_getfd.
 - When the file descriptors are not passed by systemd (the service is started while the socket was not active for example), force-bind should let the process bind() and listen() normally

+TODO:

+- Use pidfd_getfd to implement bind properly on the seccomp agent side instead of patching memory of the target process.
+- Allow to bind to hostnames which can resolve to multiple IP addresses which is made possible by pidfd_getfd. `getaddrinfo2()` results should be checked for a next address in `res->ai_next`.
+- Allot to block a find matching a specific address.

 History
 -------